StefanPfeiffer80/FASPA.github.io/README.md

 1. Go to the USEARCH homepage where you can download the 32-bit version (www.drive5.com/usearch/download.html).
 2. Select the version "USEARCH v.10.0.240", select "Linux", register your email adress.
 3. USEARCH will be sent to you by mail as an executable file.
-3. Copy the usearch file into the order where you want to perform your analysis.
+3. Copy the USEARCH file into the order where you want to perform your analysis.
-4. Rename the usearch file to "US_10_240" by typing "mv usearch10.0.240_i86osx32 US_10_240".
+4. Rename the USEARCH file to "US_10_240" by typing "mv usearch10.0.240_i86osx32 US_10_240" or just rename the file in the GUI.
 5. Run the command ""chmod +x US_10_240" and type in your password to make the file executable

 **VSEARCH installation**
 1. Open a terminal and copy paste the text in the box.
 Keep in mind that you need admin rights to install VSEARCH.
 VSEARCH is updated quite frequently.
 Thus I recommend to follow the installation instructions at the VSEARCH homepage (https://github.com/torognes/vsearch).

+testlauf, evenuellnehm ich es noch raus!!!
 ```wget https://github.com/torognes/vsearch/archive/v2.8.1.tar.gz
 tar xzf v2.8.1.tar.gz
 cd vsearch-2.8.0